Guitar Build Process

 pick guard: double-sided tape (two narrow strips, top and bottom)

-truss rod cover: screws
+truss rod cover: screw(s)

 Finished saddle